 Aside from all these features, WeChat is also the most popular Chinese instant messenger in the workplace.
 This is due to the incredibly low penetration rate of email in China, which was only clocked at 36.7% as of the last report in 2017.
 While E-mail does see some usage in the workplace, WeChat is an absolute necessity for conducting business in China.

 It’s common for both external and internal business communications to be conducted over WeChat.
 As the #1 social media platform as well as the #1 Chinese chat app, it’s also heavily used by marketers across the country.

-Unlike WhatsApp Marketing, which is still in it’s infancy, a whole marketing industry has sprung up around this Chinese texting app.
-WeChat is often called the Chinese Facebook and WeChat marketing strategy has gone way passed KOL (Influencer) product placements.
+Unlike WhatsApp Marketing, which is still in its infancy, a whole marketing industry has sprung up around this Chinese texting app.
+WeChat is often called the Chinese Facebook and WeChat marketing strategy has gone way past KOL (Influencer) product placements.